Skip to content

 In the system in Columbus, “we play with two attacking midfielders most of the time, and I was one of them,” Gazdag said.
 “But what [Nancy and Rydström] were asking of me was different.
 Instead of being that final man more or not, [I’m being asked] to be more involved with the ball and the buildup, so it’s just been a lot to learn as I haven’t had to play that way in the past.”

-It would be easy for Gazdag to find fault or place blame on his situation, but to ask him, he has just as many positives to talk about as he looks to get back to form.
+It would be easy for Gazdag to find fault or place blame in his situation, but he has many positives to discuss as he looks to return to form.

 The highlights?
-Having his family back under one roof, as his quick move to Columbus last April didn’t coincide with two children in school in the Philly suburbs, and a wife trying to manage it all remotely for a few months until they could all settle in together.
-Gazdag lauded a fan base that despite his still trying to fit the mold has accepted him and “have been really great to play for.”
+Having his family back under one roof, as his quick move to Columbus last April didn’t coincide with two children in school in the Philly suburbs and a wife trying to manage it all remotely for a few months until they could settle in together.
+Gazdag lauded a fan base that, despite his still trying to fit the mold, has accepted him and “have been really great to play for.”

-An unfortunate season-ending ACL injury to Crew striker Wessam Abou Ali could very well provide Gazdag an opportunity at considerably more playing time and game-speed exposure in his role under Rydström.
-And this season, having the fortune of a near two-month midseason break for the FIFA World Cup offers a much-needed recharge to refocus on getting back to the level of player he feels he still is.
+A season-ending torn right ACL for Crew striker Wessam Abou Ali could provide Gazdag an opportunity at more playing time and game-speed exposure under Rydström.
+And this season, a nearly two-month midseason break for the FIFA World Cup offers a much-needed recharge to refocus on getting back to the level of player he feels he still is.

 » READ MORE: After Toronto debacle, Union looking to keep the ‘anomaly’ of missing out on points to a minimum